-BAHAR was originally formed at Cardiff University in Wales, UK in March 2008, and is based in the Contemporary Studies Unit of Cardiff University's School of History, Archaeology and Religion.
+BAHAR was originally formed at Cardiff University in Wales, UK in March 2008, and is currently based in the School of History, Archaeology and Religion at Cardiff University.
 A list of the BAHAR members located at Cardiff University can be found here.
+Geoffrey Samuel and Santi Rozario have both now retired from Cardiff University, although they retain a connection with the University as Emeritus Professor and Hon.
+Research Fellow respectively.
+They plan to move to Australia in late 2014 and to continue BAHAR activities there in association with the University of Sydney.

 The BAHAR Research Group is involved in cross-cultural studies concerning the Body, Health and Religion and the interrelationships between them.
 Our orientation is essentially interdisciplinary and transdisciplinary.
 For BAHAR, the body refers to our psycho-physical being in the world as an embodied experience.
 Health refers to not just the absence of disease or recovery from physical trauma but the achievement of optimal human functioning at all levels.
 This involves also the relationship between individuals and the communities of which they form part, and between both and their wider environment.
 We see these relationships as needing to be understood in social and cultural terms as much as in those of biology or human ecology.
 Cross-culturally, the relationships between body and health, and between individual, community and environment have most often been expressed in a religious idiom, and the third major research component of BAHAR concerns the spiritual dimension of human life.